dodozhang21/its-a-girl/readme.txt

 Long wordpress site description not supported.
 The layout will only look good with one line of text.

 Primary sidebar is shown on all layouts.
-Secondary sidebar (the middle bar) is only shown on the index layout.
+Secondary sidebar (the middle bar) is only shown on the index layout when the screen is wide.
+You may hide this sidebar under the theme options.

 --------------------------------------------------------------------------------
  Licenses: